304 North Cardinal St.

 Later last summer, we bought six Chanticleer Pear trees from the same nursery.
 Instead of getting the big burlap-root-ball trees that were fully grown, we chose potted trees.
-We got six trees for slightly less than a thousand bucks.
+We got six planting trees for slightly less than a thousand bucks.
 They could also be planted without heavy equipment.
 I think they had a better time adjusting to the transplanting too.
 And they’re still not small!

 We’ve been happy with the not-quite-full-grown trees we’ve planted.
 These are the trees we’ve bought that have been between six and ten feet tall at purchase.
 They’re more reasonably priced, easier to maneuver, and are probably less bothered by the whole delivery and planting process.
 We will have to wait a few years for them to “fill in”, but now that they’re there I don’t really worry about it.
 They’re actually growing pretty fast.

 If we needed more trees, we would certainly choose potted trees in the 6 to 10-foot-tall range instead of fully-grown trees in the 20-foot-tall range.
 They seem to do a decent job more easily and cost-effectively than a full-grown tree.
 Planting a tree that’s not much taller than you is a much more reasonable proposition than planting a tree that’s two stories high!

-Here are some websites that list their prices for trees that are at least 6 feet high already:
+Here are some websites that list their prices for large trees that are at least 6 feet high already:

 - Fast Growing Trees Online Nursery – USA

 - Tree Valley Garden Centre – Ontario, Canada

 Young maples cost about $100 in our area, while older maple trees can be over $500.
 Since we live close to a golf course that regularly moves larger trees, it was much cheaper just to move one of the older maples from our backyard to the front yard.
-The tree spade was cheaper than buying an established maple tree.
+The large tree spade was cheaper than buying an established maple tree.